5 Ways to Maximize Your Presence on Social Media When You Don't Have Time

 Social Media Strategy #3: Use Video

 For many people, it can be more time-efficient to create video rather than written content.
 Andrew Rozhnov of Staff Hero explains that “it’s easier to create other types of content from video than vice versa.
 Each video should be dedicated to one topic.
 No need to write video scripts.
 Just speak out of your mind.
 No need to invest a lot in professional video recording.
 People love when it’s natural.”
 As Rozhnov notes, you can easily repurpose video content into other forms (audio, and/or using a service live rev.com to make a transcript), efficiently creating even more content for you.
+You can also use an AI voice generator to transform text into spoken content for video voiceovers, adding another layer of versatility to your video production.

 Joe Brusca, Co-Owner at Build Assets Online, suggests using YouTube’s tools to make the process even easier and more efficient: